 Range anxiety was invented by NASA.
-Well, perhaps not (or Velcro), but space exploration gives new meaning to an obsessive awareness of how much further you can go when there is not a charger on every corner.
-Now imagine that feeling in outer space, or back on the ground watching your spacecraft, not just for power but for fuel.
-In 2011 NASA looked seriously at refilling a rocket in orbit for the journey still to go.
-The team was asked to add meat to the bones of an idea that another NASA team had mentioned in passing the previous year as just an option versus go-to massive rockets.
+Well, perhaps not (or Velcro), but space exploration gives new meaning to an obsessive awareness of how much further you can go when there is no charger on every corner.
+Now imagine that feeling if you are in outer space or back on the ground watching your spacecraft, not just for power but fuel.
+In 2011, NASA looked seriously at refilling a rocket in Earth’s orbit for the journey that was still to go.
+The team was asked to add meat to the bones of an idea that another NASA team had mentioned in passing the previous year as one option versus massive rockets.

 Refilling stages in space makes too much sense.
-If low Earth orbit is halfway to anywhere in the solar system, and it was all hands-on deck to figure out how to go beyond Earth orbit, then filling up before the other half of the trip had to be on the table.
-Yet for an assortment of reasons as events unfolded ten years ago the task did not end well.
+If low Earth orbit is halfway to anywhere in the solar system, and it was all hands on deck to figure out how to go beyond Earth orbit, then filling up before the other half of the trip had to be on the table.
+Yet the task did not end well for an assortment of reasons as events unfolded ten years ago.
 Not for the team, the technology, or its business approach.
 At least not just then.

 If figuring out how to refill a spaceship in Earth orbit were a movie, after the opening where the characters are gathered up from their day jobs, the leader’s pep talk ended with “…the secretary will disavow any knowledge of our actions”.
-Even so, at its start refueling in orbit was more than just promising.
-Technologically difficult yet manageable, with some vague benefits passes for promising.
-Here though the benefits were well defined and significant.
-At the time NASA was even funding real hardware with plans for a demonstration in space.
+Even so, at the start, refueling in orbit was more than just promising.
+Technologically demanding yet manageable, with some vague benefits passes for promising.
+Here, though, the benefits were defined and significant.
+At the time, NASA was even funding real hardware with plans for a demonstration in space.
 As far as setting the stage, the NASA Constellation lunar return program had recently been canceled, unable to add up against likely budgets.
-Now with refueling in space there was a chance to fit those lunar exploration plans back into foreseeable budgets.
+With refueling in space, there was a chance to fit those lunar exploration plans back into foreseeable budgets.
 Refueling in space added up to exploration sooner, compared to other options that just didn’t.

 It’s completely impossible